lydell/js-tokens/README.md

 For the empty string, the function yields nothing (which can be turned into an empty list).
 For any other input, the function always yields _something,_ even for invalid JavaScript, and never throws.
 Concatenating the token values reproduces the input.

-The package is very close to spec compliant, but has taken a couple of shortcuts.
+The package is very close to being fully spec compliant, but has taken a couple of shortcuts.
 See the following sections for limitations of some tokens.

 ## Tokens